ME3-HECM/final-project-dharshannan-and-pablo/README_PROJECT.md

     The source file contains 2 key sets of functions:
     - The colour clicker initialization functions.
 Allows the color clicker to detetect Red, Green Blue and clear
-    - ```detect_color(RGB_val *tempval)``` which initialises the color ddetected and checks which colour it has detected given the confidence the value and confidence intervals manuallt set after extensive data Analysis.
+    - ```detect_color(RGB_val *tempval)``` which initialises the color ddetected and checks which colour it has detected given the confidence of the value and confidence intervals are manually set after extensive data analysis.

 1. ```"color_instructions.c/h"```